-This dip, while not caramel, is really tasty.
+This dip, though it's not a caramelly dip, is really tasty.
 And is made of only healthful ingredients.

 And it's super fast to make!
-My kind of recipe.
+My kind of busy mom–kids need something yummy to eat now–recipe.

 This is it.
 Just right sweetness with a touch of cinnamon to add the perfect extra something.